NedicNemanja/Search-Engine/README.md

 /tf 37 transaction
 2 transaction
 ```
-In order to calculate the relevance of a document with our querry a score is used based on the [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25).
+In order to calculate the relevance of a document with our query a score is used based on the [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25).